 UK/EU customers: Visit www.fatherdaughterrecords.co.uk to save on shipping!!

-Pre-order a one-time pressing of Attic Abasement's seminal record, Dancing is Depressing on vinyl for the first time.
+This is a pressing of Attic Abasement's seminal record, Dancing is Depressing on vinyl for the first and only time.
 The Expanded Edition of Dancing is Depressing will be pressed on Red w/ Bone Splatter vinyl.
-With the record comes an immediate download, full colored double sided insert, and collectible postcard!
+With the record comes an immediate download, full colored double sided insert, and collectible postcard.

-The t-shirt bundles are exclusive to the pre-order and will not be available after April 6.
-This shirt is designed by Joel Kirschenbaum.
-This shirt will not be available outside of the bundle!
-The shirt is a Tultex 202 Unisex pre-shrunk fine jersey tee, 100% ring-spun USA cotton, available in sizes X Small up to 2XL.
+The t-shirt is designed by Joel Kirschenbaum, Tultex 202 Unisex pre-shrunk fine jersey tee, 100% ring-spun USA cotton, available in sizes X Small up to 2XL.

 About Dancing is Depressing (Expanded Edition):